Administrative Policies

 DEFINITIONS

 Licensed Premises: University-owned, occupied, or leased property licensed by the Pennsylvania Liquor Control Board ("PLCB") to buy, keep, and sell Alcoholic Beverages to guests, patrons, or members for consumption in designated areas.
-The Licensed Premises are the Penn Stater Hotel and Conference Center, the Nittany Lion Inn, the Penn State Golf Courses and any other location approved by the Board of Trustees of the University and licensed by the PLCB.
+The Licensed Premises are, the Penn State Golf Courses and any other location approved by the Board of Trustees of the University and licensed by the PLCB.

 PLCB: The Pennsylvania Liquor Control Board.